Taijj/PG-Wiki/Stories/Teen Jin Trilogy/Book1/Characters/Sora Exion I.md

-Sora Christopher Zion is a support (B) and hero character in multiple stories playing in the lygean universe.
-He is the best friend of the protagonist [[Jin Naidesh I]] and this article describes him at the point he meets **Jin** at the start of the so-called *Teen-Jin-Trilogy.*
+Sora Christopher Exion is a support (B) and hero character in multiple stories playing in the lygean universe.
+He is the best friend of the protagonist [[Jin Naidesh I]] and this article describes him at the state before he meets **Jin**, at the start of the so-called *Teen-Jin-Trilogy.*
 # General
 --- start-multi-column: Overview01
 ```column-settings